gokulraj1661/CodeBugged-App/README.md

 # Face Detection and Recognition System (CodeBugged Full Stack Application)
+# Note-The app taking around 10min to recognize face as I not used any gpu and render is free hosting platform which have high latency so kindly bare for response.For your idea attaching screen shot at the end.
 This project implements a web-based face detection and recognition system using React.js for the frontend and Express.js with face-api.js for the backend.
 It allows users to register their faces and subsequently login by detecting and recognizing faces through the webcam.

 ## Features